 See Something, Say Something

 The District is committed to keeping schools safe places for learning through prevention efforts as well.
-Through the use of anonymous tip reporting, vital information about threats or intents to harm oneself or others can be anonymously through our digital website platform (Blackboard) or by calling the anonymous tip line (call 802-857-7977).
+Through the use of anonymous tip reporting, vital information about threats or intent to harm oneself or others can be anonymously through our digital website platform (Blackboard) or by calling the anonymous tip line (call 802-857-7977).
 Concerns can also be shared with a trusted adult in the school or by contacting law enforcement directly at 802-878-8331.
 We encourage anyone who observes or hears of suspicious activity to say something - it could save a life!
 Learn more about reporting issues or concerns.

 Another way that the District is strengthening school safety and security is through Social Emotional Learning (SEL) within the classroom.
 This effort reinforces the power of empathy, relationships, and seeks to develop environments where all learners feel safe and supported.
 Learn about EWSD and Social and Emotional Learning.